orsk-moscow/42_push_swap_checker/README.md

 4. Test of pipeline from push_swap ands checker
 - For arrays of 1-5 numbers
 - For arrays of 10-500 numbers

-## Requirements
-Right now, Python script adapted only for School's IMacs PC and similar PC with Mac OS Sierra or Catalina.
-Script was not tested for Linux OS family.

 ## TODO
 More description coming soon.